When we talk about content marketing strategy, all the discussions of heroes, journeys, and maps can seem a bit esoteric.

 Content marketing is a broader discipline than email marketing, but your email list is the core focus.
 In fact, the primary purpose of content that is distributed in other ways (social, search, ads) is to begin the email relationship.

-So, let me walk you through an imaginary campaign that takes you from a documented strategy to a working funnel.
-I’ll use my site Unemployable as the stage for this particular campaign.
+So, let me walk you through an imaginary campaign that takes you from a documented strategy to an email sign-up for a free, 6-day audio course.
+I’ll use my podcast 7-Figure Small as the stage for this particular campaign.

 Please note that the documented portions of the strategy below are much more abbreviated than you would do for yourself.
 It’s just an illustration that will help you better understand how a documented strategy translates into real-world digital marketing.